 - I get such an internal buzz when I sketch.
 I love looking and observing things and get a wonderful feeling of discovery which I want to record.
 My hand loves to draw and respond to this discovery and I love splashing watercolour around and living dangerously with its unpredictable nature.

-– I love the external interaction that happens nearly every time I sketch.
+- I love the external interaction that happens nearly every time I sketch.
 Nearly always someone talks to me (99% of the time it is positive!)
-But always as I am sitting still observing things/life, something happens around me…people come and go, what I am sketching changes etc
+But always as I am sitting still observing things/life, something happens around me…people come and go, what I am sketching changes etc.

-– I love the risk taking and out of control factors when sketching on location.
-There is always an excuse why your sketch is not perfect – wind, rain, glare, a truck blocked your view, you were hungry, the ground was getting hard, ants were biting you etc etc
+- I love the risk-taking and out-of-control factors when sketching on location.
+There is always an excuse why your sketch is not perfect – wind, rain, glare, a truck blocked your view, you were hungry, the ground was getting hard, ants were biting you etc etc.

 2. I have an enormous sense of freedom in my sketchbooks

 I think a major factor in this is because I am an architect.
-Every line has a meaning on an architectural plan – one line could mean an extra step, change in floor finish, edge of a balcony etc etc. We have to be careful with every line we draw… But in my sketchbook I can do what I want…and my lines can become free and have fun!!!
+Every line has meaning on an architectural plan – one line could mean an extra step, a change in floor finish, an edge of a balcony etc etc. We have to be careful with every line we draw… But in my sketchbook I can do what I want…and my lines can become free and have fun!!!